kit-ps/bainwave-authentication/README.md

 # Brainwave Authentication Dataset and Experiment Material
-This repository contains the brainwave data and additional material used in the publication:
+This repository contains the brainwave data and additional material used in following publications:

 Patricia Arias-Cabarcos, Thilo Habrich, Karen Becker, Christian Becker, and Thorsten Strufe (2021), _“Inexpensive Brainwave Authentication:
 New Techniques and Insights on User Acceptance”_, USENIX Security Symposium 2021. https://www.usenix.org/conference/usenixsecurity21/presentation/arias-cabarcos
 ```
 @inproceedings{arias2021inexpensive,
   title={Inexpensive Brainwave Authentication: New Techniques and Insights on User Acceptance},